BedrockHubIO/BedrockConnect-Serverlist/readme.md

 What are the advantages?
 - Each server has the same server pack
 - It is easy to manage
-- This package is empty, so no memory hog!
+- This pack is empty, so no memory hog!
 - Good to have for console players.
 A better gaming experience!

 Disadvantages: